 Dr. Anja-Maria Bassimirwiss.
 Mitarbeiterin, Abteilung Schäfer

-I have taught courses in US history and cultural studies, including Cultural Studies I, and courses focusing, for example, on evangelicalism, religion and media, conservatism, women’s history, and social movements.
+I have taught courses in U.S. history and cultural studies, including Cultural Studies I, and courses focusing, for example, on evangelicalism, religion and media, conservatism, women’s history, labor history, and social movements.

 Dr. Anja-Maria Bassimir